The Multidisciplinary Team (MDT): A UK Doctor's Guide for Medical School Applicants

 Who is the leader of an MDT?

 This varies.
-Often, a consultant doctor will chair the formal MDT meeting, but the "leader" for a specific part of care might be different.
-For example, a specialist nurse might lead on patient education, or a physiotherapist might lead on the rehabilitation plan.
+A consultant doctor often chairs the formal MDT meeting, but leadership for a specific part of care may sit elsewhere: a specialist nurse might lead on patient education, or a physiotherapist on rehabilitation.
+Leadership in an MDT is shared and depends on whose expertise is most relevant.

-What is the most important role in the MDT?
+What is the most important member of the MDT?

-This is a common interview trick question.
-The best answer is that the patient is the most important member, as care is centred around them.
-Alternatively, you can say that all roles are equally vital, as the team cannot function correctly if one part is missing.
+In interviews this is usually a trick question.
+The best answer is that the patient is the most important member, because care is centred on them.
+Alternatively, you can say no single role is most important, as the team cannot function safely if any part is missing.

 How can I show I understand the MDT in my personal statement?

-You can briefly mention an experience where you observed different professionals (e.g., in work experience or volunteering) collaborating.
-Focus on your reflection: "I observed the doctor, nurse, and physiotherapist discussing a patient's care, which highlighted to me the importance of a collaborative approach."
+Briefly mention an experience where you observed different professionals collaborating, such as during work experience or volunteering, then focus on your reflection.
+For example: 'I observed the doctor, nurse and physiotherapist discussing a patient's care, which highlighted the importance of a collaborative approach.'

 How does the MDT relate to medical ethics?